ericmuigai/pesapal/README.md

  * enabled(bool) -if true sets the pesapal to live instead of demo website that was not functioning at the time of writing this package
  * consumer_key the consumer key gotten from the pesapal website
  * consumer_secret- The consumer secret gotten from the pesapal website
- * controller - This is the controller that will be called if the status is valid,
+ * controller - This is the controller that will be called if the status is valid.
+A method updateItem($key, $pesapal_merchant_reference) will be called
  * please note the method that will be called will be updateItem and should be static that is update($key,$reference)
  * Key- the key to protect the method from being called elsewhere
  * redirectTo - the link to where your thankyou page is